 You will have two advisors at L&C: a Faculty Advisor, who is typically the chair of the department of your likely major, and a College Advisor.
 Prior to the start of the spring semester, department chairs can help determine which courses taken at other institutions can be applied to requirements in the major here.
-After the spring semester has begun, students may change to another faculty advisor at any time.
+After the fall semester has begun, students may change to another faculty advisor at any time.

 Not yet.
 We will match you with a Faculty Advisor in your likely major department.
 In order to officially declare your major, you must fill out a Declaration of Major or Minor Form and turn it in the Registrar’s Office.

 If you are transferring in more than 45 credits, you must declare your major before you can register for fall semester courses.

-L&C is committed to serving the needs of our students with disabilities and learning differences.
-Professional staff in the office of Student Support Services are available to ensure that students receive all of the benefits of a comprehensive selection of services, including advice on academic strategies for success.
+Lewis & Clark is committed to serving the needs of our students with disabilities and learning differences.
+Professional staff in the Office of Student Accessibility are available to ensure that students receive all of the benefits of a comprehensive selection of services, including advice on academic strategies for success.

-Student Support Services is also available over the summer to help with any kind of disability: learning, physical, or psychological.
-You can reach them by phone at 503-768-7192 or by email at firstname.lastname@example.org
+The Office of Student Accessibility is also available over the summer to help with any kind of accommodations related to learning, physical, or psychological need.

 Creating a Schedule